samumei/ddecompose/README.md

 ### Reweighting Decomposition

-Now, we present the usage of the other main function: `dfl_decompose()`.
+Now, we present the use of the other main function: `dfl_decompose()`.
 Fortin, Lemieux, and Firpo (FLF, 2011, p.
-79-88) decompose the increase in USmale wage inequality between the early 1980s and the early 2000s using the CPS data.
-In this example, we replicate their results and treat the observations from 1983 to 1985 as reference group that is reweighted.
+79-88) decompose the increase in U.S. male wage inequality between the early 1980s and the early 2000s using the CPS data.
+In this example, we replicate their results and treat the observations from 1983 to 1985 as the reference group, which is then reweighted.

 ``` r
 library(ddecompose)